Policies

 1. Rationale

-1.1.
-The requirement for the participant to complete all learning requirements of an Australian Rural Leadership Foundation (ARLF) leadership program is emphasised during the selection and acceptance process and is specifically set out in the Contract/Acceptance of Offer signed by the participant upon accepting a place.
+1.2 The requirement for the participant to complete all learning requirements of an Australian Rural Leadership Foundation (ARLF) leadership program is emphasised during the selection and acceptance process and is specifically set out in the Contract/ Acceptance of Offer signed by the participant.
+This is also emphasised to applicants in readiness calls and in webinars during the onboarding phase of a program.

-1.3.
-Where scholarships are an aspect of joining an ARLF Program, the generosity of sponsors and donors who believe in the value of investing in leadership for rural Australia makes this program possible.
+1.4 Places on the program are funded through scholarships and as such, there needs to be a commitment to the sponsors and donors who believe in the value of investing in leadership for rural Australia.
 Sustained absence in the program compromises the participant’s and the ARLF’s relationship with the sponsor and can place funding at risk.

 2. Definitions